CrossTheRoadElec/Phoenix6-Documentation/source/docs/hardware-reference/pigeon2/pigeon-issues.rst

 Option 2: Connect to the roboRIO Bus
 ------------------------------------

-Connect the Pigeon 2 to the roboRIO CAN Bus and :ref:`field-upgrade <docs/tuner/device-details-page:field-upgrade firmware version>` the firwmare version.
+Connect the Pigeon 2 to the roboRIO CAN Bus and :ref:`field-upgrade <docs/tuner/device-details-page:field-upgrade firmware version>` the firmware version.